tyu012/lab-polymorphism-2019/README.md

 * Java® Platform, Standard Edition & Java Development Kit Version 17 API Specification:
   * https://docs.oracle.com/en/java/javase/17/docs/api/index.html

+* Simon, evening tutor, for helping with running test cases.

+* Samuel A. Rebelsky for helping set up JUnit on VSCode.

 * This is a fork of Samuel A. Rebelsky's `lab-polymorphism-2019` repository, which was used for the text layout lab.
   The contents of the original `README.md` file is below: